Arad Administrative Palace

 The Arad Administrative Palace is an historic building located at 75 Revoluției Boulevard, Arad, Romania.
 It houses the city hall and the prefecture of Arad County.

 History

 The initial location of the town hall was in the Avram Iancu Square from the 17th century.
 Following the development of the city and the shift of the center from Avram Iancu to the new areas, the city council decided to build another one closer to the new core of the city.
 They hired the Budapestan architect Ödön Lechner, who came up with a design.
 Due to financial problems, the project was found impossible to build.
-After that they hired another architect, Ferenc Pekar who modified the blueprints, cutting out some of the elements.
+After that they hired another architect, Ferenc Pekár who modified the blueprints, cutting out some of the elements.
 Built between 1872 and 1876, it was inaugurated in 1877.